msydneyslaga/rlp/docs/src/commentary/stg.rst

 WIP.
 This will hopefully be expanded into a thorough walkthrough of the state machine.

-Evaluation is complete when a single \texttt{NNum} remains on the stack and the dump is empty.
+Evaluation is complete when a single :code:`NNum` remains on the stack and the dump is empty.

 .. math::